Architectural ensemble of the Spaso-Borodinsky Monastery

 About museum

-The Spaso-Borodinsky Monastery holds great historical value for Russia.
-In 1812 the widow of General A. A. Tuchkov IV, M. M. Tuchkova, could not find her husband's body on the Borodino field and built an Orthodox church in the name of the Savior Not Made by Hands.
+The Spaso-Borodinsky Monastery is of great historical significance to Russia.
+In 1812 the widow of General A. A. Tuchkov IV, M. M. Tuchkova, did not find her husband's body on the Borodino field and built an Orthodox church in honor of the Savior Not Made by Hands.
 At the end of the 19th century the Spaso-Borodinsky Monastery was founded on this site, and M. M. Tuchkova became its first abbess.
-In 1929 the monastery was closed, and the settlement of Voroshilovo was established in its place.
-In 1942 the monastery was destroyed and burned.
-In 1973 its restoration began, which lasted for more than 20 years.
-In 1992 part of the premises was transferred to the Russian Orthodox Church, and the monastery became active again.
-Currently there are four exhibitions on the monastery grounds, as well as a museum-reserve.
-The Spaso-Borodinsky Monastery represents an invaluable historical asset for Russia and remains a memorial to those who fell in the Battle of Borodino.
+In 1929 the monastery was closed and a settlement called Voroshilovo was established in its place.
+In 1942 the monastery was destroyed and burned down.
+Restoration began in 1973 and continued for more than 20 years.
+In 1992 part of the premises was returned to the Russian Orthodox Church, and the monastery resumed functioning.
+Today the monastery grounds house four exhibitions as well as a museum-reserve.
+The Spaso-Borodinsky Monastery is of inestimable historical value to Russia and remains a memorial to those who fell in the Battle of Borodino.